 At the beginning of 2014, there were just four charging stations and five electric vehicles registered in Croatia.
 It was then that the Kolovrats decided to organise the first Nikola Tesla EV Rally in Croatia.
 Known as the ‘quietest rally in the world’, the rally has gone from strength to strength, attracting mostly Tesla drivers from all over the world.

 By mid-2018, there were more than 300 charging stations in Croatia, including 8 Tesla super-chargers.
+The number of the regular chargers kept increasing since, and you can find the map with most of them, regularly updated, on this link.
 You can check out the Nikola Tesla Rally in the video below, but if you are interested in the electric vehicle story, you may also want to follow the Kolovrats’ website for the latest innovations.

 The emergency HAK roadside assistance number is 987, and the service is generally pretty good.